peer-open-source/xara-docs/source/user/manual/model/geomTransf/PDelta.rst

 PDelta
 ^^^^^^

-This command is used to construct the P-Delta coordinate transformation, which performs a linear geometric transformation of beam stiffness and resisting force from the basic system to the global coordinate system, considering second-order :math:`P-\Delta` effects.
+This command is used to construct the *PDelta* coordinate transformation, which performs a geometric transformation of a :ref:`Frame <Frame>` element's response considering second-order :math:`P-\Delta` effects.

 .. tabs::